VBS-03/Formula1-Racing-Analysis-Azure-End-To-End-Project/README.md

   3. [Calculated Race Results](trans/4.calculated_race_results.py)

 ### Analysis and reporting in databricks:
-- Written the sql scripts to find the dominant drivers and dominant constructors.
+- Developed SQL scripts to identify dominant drivers and dominant constructors based on performance metrics.
-- Used these scripts for the generation of visuals to perform analysis.
+- Leveraged these scripts to create visuals and perform detailed analysis.

   **Scripts :**
   * [Analysis](analysis)